 I immediately thought about my family and friends – how was I going to tell them?
 What did this mean for me?
 How much of my life was I going to miss out on?

-What’s the craziest thing someone said to you after being diagnosed with breast cancer?
+What’s the craziest thing someone said to you after being diagnosed?

 “At least it’s breast cancer and not something worse” and also “Well, you’re going to get a new pair of boobs!”

-Who or what is/was your biggest source of support throughout your experience with cancer?
+Who is your biggest source of support throughout your experience with cancer?

 My family and friends.
 I have been absolutely blessed with an amazing group of people in my life who have really rallied around me, especially in times of need.